s-chand/stock-exchange/README.md

 Istanbul generates a directory called coverage under `<project root>/app/coverage`.
 Double clicking the index.html file will show the coverage reports interactively on a browser.

+## How the code works
+The repository / project code hasthe following folder structure: